StuPhD95/Delayed-Transmission-in-Mortgage-Rates/README.md

 </p>

 Plot 6 compares actual weekly mortgage-rate changes with the delayed model’s predictions over the test period.
 The model is deliberately simple, but the out-of-sample improvement shows that lagged Treasury-yield changes add useful information beyond the non-delayed benchmark.

+## Takeaway

+This project tests whether delayed Treasury-yield information improves mortgage-rate prediction relative to a non-delayed benchmark.
+The result is positive.
+The delayed model reduces out-of-sample RMSE by **25.61%**, and the largest estimated coefficient comes from the one-week lagged Treasury-yield change.
+This suggests that mortgage-rate changes are not explained only by current Treasury-yield movements.
+Past Treasury-yield movements also contain useful information, which supports the idea of delayed pass-through from Treasury yields to mortgage rates.
+The model is deliberately simple, but it provides a clear example of how delay-based modelling can improve a standard regression benchmark using real market data.